cyf-rome-team-thor/Teamwork/Workflow.md

 # Workflow
-How to address common development scenarios.
-Not a strict set of rules but a collection of rec ipes that might be useful.
+How to address common development scenarios. **Not a strict set of rules but a collection of recipes that might be useful**.

 ## Working on a task and you know what to do
 1. Assign the task to yourself